 A dualistic perspective creates needless melodrama.
 The more developed your unity consciousness, the more peace, joy, comfort, and hope you will feel.

 However, some people aren’t ready for a discussion that goes beyond dualism.
 And so, as I answer the questions above, I’ll use some dualistic language that implies you are separate from your loved ones, your spiritual support team, and Universal Intelligence.
 But you’re not.

-The evidence behind my answers about a soul plan comes from:
+The evidence behind my answers comes from:

 - near-death experiencers, particularly those with deeper visits into the Light

 - authentic mediums who accurately communicate details from guides, angels, and those who have passed on

 - spirituality/religious teachings that there is a deeper meaning and timing to all life events